1854 - TODAY

 From the poster for Columbia - 1855

-Originally the lot is owned by Duncan and McClenahan.
-The building on the lot burns in the 1854 fire.
+Lot #35 is owned by Duncan and McClenahan.
+The building on this lot burns in the 1854 fire.

 1854 Wm.
 Odenheimer and Thaddeus W. Northey buy the property.
-Odenheimer moves his Eagle Cottage boarding house to the property and into a larger building.
+Odenheimer moves his Eagle Cottage boarding house to the new location and into a larger building.
 It takes care of 100 boarders and has a barber shop in the northeast corner.
 After burning, it is rebuilt by July 23.

 © Bancroft Library.